November 11th, 2018 BAA Online Store

 In all blog posts and Bulletins, feel free to e-mail or to leave a comment regarding any typos or errors.
 Just be right :).

-Right now I have eleven folks committed to the 2019 Galapagos Photo Cruise.
-One participant signed up for the single supplement.
-That means that we will have only 12 participants, all of that just a bit better for a photographic trip.
-I have room for a male single.
+Right now I have nine folks committed to the 2019 Galapagos Photo Cruise.
+A friend who had committed to the trip learned that he and his wife might not be able to attend.
+Thus, I have room for one or two couples, one couple and two singles, or four singles.
 If the archipelago is on your bucket list, please get in touch via e-mail asap with questions.
-If you might be registering with a friend or a spouse do ask about the two at a time discount.
+If you might be registering with a friend or a spouse, do ask about the two at a time discount.
 See the complete details here.

 |

-One AF point below the center AF point d-9/Shutter Button/Continuous (AI Servo in Canon) AF was active at the moment of exposure.
-The selected AF point was squarely on the chick’s face.
+On to the right Group (grp)/Shutter button/Continuous (AI Servo in Canon) AF as originally framed was active at the moment of exposure.
+The array was centered on the ibis’s neck.

-Phase detection AF Fine-tune value: +1.
+Focus peaking AF Fine-tune: +5.
 See the Nikon AF Fine-tune e-Guide here.

 Your browser does not support iFrame.